Urinary Incontinence in Dogs [Managing Your Dog's Urinary Issues]

 There are some telltale signs that your dog may be incontinent, with the most visible one being dribbling urine.
 This is especially true when your dog is indoors.
 If your dog is already potty-trained and usually goes to pee outside, they may have accidents inside.
 If you notice wet spots indoors, it may be a sign that your dog is having urinary troubles.

 Another primary symptom of incontinence in dogs is excessive licking of their genitals.
 If you notice this alongside the above symptoms, we advise taking your dog to the vet for a check-up.
-It is also advisable to keep an eye on your dog's water intake.
-Monitor their bowl to determine how much water they drink a day.
+It is also advisable to monitor their bowl to determine how much water they drink a day.
 This will help you determine if your pup drinks more water than usual, which can lead to incontinence.

 • Use puppy pads or doggy diapers to manage accidents.
 While your dog has incontinence, using toilet training tools such as puppy pads and doggy diapers will save you from cleaning up after your pup all day.